 New Year’s Eve Culinary Traditions around the World

-All around the world on New Year's Eve, people take part in traditions that they hope will usher in a dash of good luck for the coming year.
+All around the world on New Year’s Eve, people take part in traditions that they hope will usher in a dash of good luck for the coming year.
 Many of these traditions are food related.
-While you can learn more holiday cooking traditions in a cooking class, here are some of the fun ones to take part in this year before the clock tolls twelve times.
+While you can learn more holiday cooking traditions in a cooking class or during one of our amazing cooking vacations, here are some of the fun ones to take part in this year before the clock tolls twelve times.

 Similarly, in Spain, lentils represent coins; the more you eat for lunch, the greater the chances the new year will bring both wealth and good luck.
 Spain, Portugal, and Peru also have a fun tradition when the countdown to the new year begins.
 Every time the clock tolls, eat a grape.
 If you manage to eat all 12, you’ll have good luck in Spain and Portugal — but in Peru you need a 13th to ensure a happy fate for the year.